sshheye/user-stories-api/frontend-coding-problem.md

 2. Design should be responsive and work on both desktop and mobile browser.
 3. All pages should have separate routes and when we refresh the browser, it should remain on the same page if authenticated.
 4. On App launch you need to check if the user is logged in.
 If not logged in, then show the login page.
-5. Manage the base url in a separate config file.
-6. Use Axios for making api calls.
-7. Usage of redux is encouraged but not mandatory.
+5. Usage of redux is encouraged but not mandatory.
-8. Please upload the working copy of your code to GitHub and send us the link .
+6. Please upload the working copy of your code to GitHub and send us the link .
-9. Please state all your assumptions in the readme file of your GitHub repository.
+7. Please state all your assumptions in the readme file of your GitHub repository.

 As a Bonus, it will be highly appreciated if you can also provide Javascript based unit tests for your front-end code.